-For various reasons, one location might provide a more stable connection compared to others.
+For various reasons, like server load or technical issues on the server, one location might provide a more stable connection than others.

-To change the location, open the locations page on our app - you will find the full list of our locations.
-Test at least several server locations and see if the issue persists.
+To change the location, open the Locations page on your Surfshark app; here you will find the full list of our servers.
+Try to test at least several different servers and see if the issue persists.

 - Temporarily disable potentially interfering apps.

-Some apps that can take over network controls on your device might be interfering with Surfshark (or any other) VPN connection.
+Some apps might have taken over network control on your device.
+This can sometimes interfere with Surfshark (or any other VPN) connection.

-That applies to anti-virus software, other VPNs, firewalls and file-sharing apps.
-If you have any of those and Surfshark seems to be unstable, disable other apps, reboot your device and see if the issue persists.
+This applies to other VPNs, firewalls, file-sharing apps, and especially, anti-virus software.
+If you have any of those, try disabling them.
+Then reboot your device and see if the connection gets any better.

 - Remove parental/security controls on your router.

-- Reset the network settings using Surfshark Diagnostics tool.
+- Reset the network settings using the Surfshark Troubleshooting tool.

-To do that, launch the Surfshark and go to Settings -> Help -> Diagnostics -> Reset network.
+To do that, launch the Surfshark app, and go to Settings -> Help -> Troubleshooting tools -> Reset network.